 Statistics

-After passing the MS final examination, a student who will choose either biostatistics, probability/mathematical statistics, or data science as the selected concentration area can request, by notifying the director of graduate studies, to go through the PhD qualifying procedure.
-Upon this request, the faculty evaluates the student's body of work, which includes the MS final examination in statistics, coursework, and evidence for research potential.
-Usually, students need to achieve an A in at least one course numbered 7000 or above, complete at least 1 s.h. of STAT:6990 Readings in Statistics, be enrolled in a second semester of STAT:6990, and identify a faculty member who agrees to serve as the student's PhD advisor to be admitted.
-This evaluation and assessment results in one of three decisions: the student is officially admitted into the PhD program; the student must reapply to go through the PhD qualifying procedure after accumulating a larger body of work for evaluation; or the student is not admitted into the PhD program.
+After passing the MS final examination, a student who will choose biostatistics, probability/mathematical statistics, or data science as the selected concentration area can request to go through the PhD qualifying procedure.
+This request should be made by notifying the director of graduate studies.
+The qualifying procedure typically takes place in November or April each year.
+During the PhD qualifying procedure, the faculty evaluates the student's body of work, which includes the MS final examination in statistics, coursework, and evidence for research potential.
+Usually, a student needs to have demonstrated a high level of proficiency in their MS exam, earned a grade of A in at least one 7000-level course, completed at least 1 s.h. of STAT:6990 Readings in Statistics, and be enrolled in a second semester of STAT:6990.
+This evaluation and assessment results in one of three decisions: the student successfully passes the PhD qualifying procedure, the student must reapply to go through the PhD qualifying procedure after accumulating a larger body of work for evaluation, or the student fails to pass the PhD qualifying procedure and cannot continue in the PhD program.

-In exceptional cases, a student may petition to go through the PhD qualifying procedure early, or be admitted to the PhD program directly.
-However, passing the MS final exam is required before any student can take the PhD comprehensive exam (see the "Final Exam").
+In exceptional cases, a student may petition to go through the PhD qualifying procedure early or be admitted to the PhD program directly.
+However, passing the MS final exam is required before any student can take the PhD comprehensive exam (see the section below on PhD comprehensive exam/prospectus).

 Actuarial Science